Search

 Next, navigate to Claims and add a claim called groups that has the following settings:

-Include in token type: ID Token and Always
+Include in token type: ID Token

 Value type: Groups

-Filter: Matches Regex .* This can be used to filter just to Tonic groups if this is not your default authorization server.
-Otherwise, Tonic has its own method of filtering unwanted groups.
+This can be used to filter to only Structural groups if this is not your default authorization server.
+Otherwise, Structural has its own method to filter unwanted groups.

 Included in: The following scopes: groups